 Although the technological capabilities are presenting digital marketers with many ways to appeal further to their customers, agencies and retailers alike will be faced with more concerns about data privacy.
 With AI technologies able to gather lots of data on users, there may be a trade-off between personalisation and privacy in the future.

 Furthermore, businesses will need to think about how they can properly make use of data gathered through modern technologies.
 Intense data mining and analysis will need to take place for businesses to truly understand their customers.
 With more and more companies adopting new AI enabled technologies, e-commerce businesses will need to think of unique ways to use this advanced data to engage their customers more effectively than their competitors.
+Working alongside a digital marketing and SEO agency means that this data can then be turned into successful campaigns to grow a brand.

 The tangible benefits which AI technologies can bring to e-commerce businesses are abundant.
 With personalisation and customer service being taken to the next level for online shoppers, it can lead to increased revenue, brand awareness, client loyalty, greater reputation, general likeability, and engagement for online retailers.